bendem/sql-streams/README.md

 ## Getting started

 Binaries for this library are not hosted anywhere yet.
-In the meantime you can compiling it yourself
+In the meantime you can compile it yourself
 ```sh
 git clone https://github.com/bendem/sql-streams
 cd sql-streams